Skip to main content

 How do MROs work?

-MROs work by licensing the or of musical works to businesses and organizations.
+MROs work by licensing the The process of delivering sound recordings to DSPs and physical retailers. or The action or process of copying, for example, making copies of a musical work or sound recordings of musical works to businesses and organizations.
 The license fee is based on the type of musical work being reproduced or distributed, the number of copies or streams, and how long the license is valid.

 MROs then distribute the royalties to the songwriters and music publishers who have the rights in a musical work.
 The royalty earned is usually based on the number of copies or streams.